Prudhvirajgali/CSA0723---COMPUTER-NETWORKS/README.md

    8.data Link Layer Traffic Simulation using Packet Tracer Analysis of ARP

    9.Data Link Layer Traffic Simulation using Packet Tracer Analysis of LLDP

+   10.Data Link Layer Traffic Simulation using Packet Tracer Analysis of CSMA/CD & CSMA/CA

+   11.To design the two different network with Static Routing techniques using Packet Tracer

+   12.To design the Network with Dynamic Routing using Packet Tracer (Distance vector & OSPF)

+   13.Design the Functionalities of TCP using Packet Tracer

+   14.Design the Functionalities of  UDP using Packet Tracer

+   15.Design the TCP Exploration Solution using Packet Tracer

+   16.Design the UDP Exploration Solution using Packet Tracer

+   17.Design the network model forSubnetting – Class C Addressing using packet tracer

+   18.Simulating X, Y, Z Company Network Design and simulate using Packet Tracer